DonnC/pywce/example/README.md

 <video src="demo/rental.mp4" width="320" height="240" controls></video>

-An example chatbot using pywce core engine.

 A car rental chatbot using WhatsApp Flows and showcasing the powerful features of pywce.

 > [!NOTE]
-> For the purpose of demo, some implementation have been mocked 😎
+> For the purpose of demo, some implementation have been mocked

 Features
 1. Rent a car